 In addition to establishing greater security requirements and improving the protection of users of payment services, PSD2 brings and regulates two new payment services, namely:

-- payment account information services, i
+- Payment account information services, and

 The user of payment services is thereby enabled to have an overview of the financial status of all his payment accounts at any time.
-All account information will be available to other companies ( Account Information Service Providers - AISP) that will offer this service, but only with the user's consent .
+All account information will be available to other companies (Account Information Service Providers - AISP) that will offer this service, but only with the user’s consent.
 Those companies will have to be licensed and supervised by the CBCG, and the technology through which data will be exchanged must meet special security requirements.

 Payment Initiation Service Providers (PISP) provide reliable information that the payment has been initiated.
 In this way, merchants are informed that the payment process has started and that they can deliver the goods or services even though the money is not yet in their account.
 Such services offer merchants and consumers low-cost solutions and provide consumers with the ability to shop online, even if they do not have payment cards.

 A very important novelty introduced by the implementation of PSD2 is strict security requirements for the initiation and processing of electronic payment transactions.
-Payment service providers must apply the so-called "strong customer authentication" (SCA – Strong Customer Authentication), when the payer initiates an electronic payment transaction, in order to better protect their financial data and reduce the risk of fraud.
+Payment service providers must apply the so-called “strong customer authentication” (SCA – Strong Customer Authentication), when the payer initiates an electronic payment transaction, in order to better protect their financial data and reduce the risk of fraud.
 Therefore, banks and other payment service providers will be obliged to establish the necessary infrastructure for stronger customer authentication.
-In addition to higher security requirements, payment service providers are also determined obligation to manage operational and security risks related to payment services, as well as the obligation to report operational and security incidents.
+In addition to higher security requirements, payment service providers are also given the obligation to manage operational and security risks related to payment services, as well as the obligation to report operational and security incidents.